Abjad/abjad/abjad/docs/source/reference_manual/rests/index.rst

 Making rests from durations
 ---------------------------

-You can also make rests from a duration:
+You can make rests from durations:

 ::